Nigerian military offered Wednesday to deploy in Lagos if needed – governor | Law-Order

-Unrest has broken out across the state, which is under a 24-hour curfew, sparked by anti-police protests and the shooting of civilians by security forces on Tuesday evening.
+Unrest has broken out across the state, which is under 24-hour curfew, sparked by anti-police protests and the shooting of civilians by security forces on Tuesday evening.
+Governor Babjide Sanwo-Olu, in an interview on local station Arise TV, said the chief of defence staff and the chief of army staff had called around midday on Wednesday "to say that if indeed I require for the military to come out, they will deploy them".

+He said the primary concern was the security of key business and government installations, such as Lagos' ports.
+"It's really just a conversation around security support that we've got," he said.

+Fires burned across the commercial capital on Wednesday as protesters still on the streets, angry mobs and armed police clashed in some neighbourhoods.
+Sanwo-Olu did not say whether he would accept the offer, but called on leaders to keep young people including protesters off the streets.
+(Reporting By Libby George; Editing by Kevin Liffey)

 - READ MORE ON: